Above: Beyoncé Knowles Carter, Photo courtesy of Parkwood Entertainment, Disney+.

 Beyoncé Knowles-Carter has done it again.
 By “it,” I mean everything I didn’t even know I needed right now.

 Beyoncé’s third visual album, Black is King, hit Disney+ in the wee hours of the morning—midnight for those on the West Coast and 3 a.m. for those of us on Eastern Time.
 I know folks who were drinking late-night coffee and counting down to the premiere.
 Friday morning be damned.
 This is the effect this woman has on the world.
 She’s her own Super Bowl—inspiring late-night tailgates and watch parties across the globe.
+I even saw people on Twitter who were using a disney+ vpn to be able to watch the visual album because the service isn’t available in their country yet!

 I had every intention of coming to this article with the critical voice of a film reviewer.
 Instead, I am coming to this review as myself—a Black mother, creator, educator, woman.
 I am coming to this piece whole—not feeling the need to hide behind this myth of objectivity.
 In order to be viewed as a professional writer, I often have to leave my full self on the sidelines.
 After watching Mrs. Knowles-Carter parade her full self around for an hour and a half, I am inspired.